leaf-node/sourceflow.dev/about/index.md

 layout: page
 ---

 👋 Welcome!
-I develop libre, open source mobile and desktop apps with expressive code, intuitive UX, and responsive design.
+I develop libre, open source web, mobile and desktop apps with expressive code, intuitive UX, and responsive design.
 Show your support by giving me a star 🌟 on [GitHub](https://github.com/leaf-node/), or by sharing with friends.